hwang2006/KISTI-DL-tutorial-using-horovod/README.md

     [X] MPI
     [X] Gloo
 ```
+## Why Horovod
+Horovod is a distributed deep learning training framework developed by Uber in 2917, aiming to make distributed DL training fast and easy to use.

 ## Running Horovod interactively
 Now, you are ready to run distributed training using Horovod on Neuron.